vogelta/COOL/COOL.md

 ---
 ![Loss on MNIST](https://github.com/vogelta/vogelta.github.io/raw/master/assets/MNIST_Loss.png) ![Accuracy on CIFAR-10](https://github.com/vogelta/vogelta.github.io/raw/master/assets/CIFAR_Accuracy.png)

 *In experiments with similar networks trained using COOL and softmax outputs, the COOL clearly performed better (MinCOOL refers to a COOL where the minimum is used in place of geometric mean).
-The COOL and MinCOOL took about 5%/15% per batch longer to train than softmax, respectively.
+The COOL and MinCOOL took about 5% / 15% per batch longer to train than softmax, respectively.
 The original paper also reported improved accuracy on CIFAR-100 with the COOL.* Datasets: [MNIST](http://yann.lecun.com/exdb/mnist/) / [CIFAR](https://www.cs.toronto.edu/~kriz/cifar.html)

 ---

-## The COOL As A Regularizer
+## The COOL as a Regularizer

 When considering COOL as a regularizer compared to a softmax output layer, it might seem intuitive that because the only differences in network architecture are at the final layer, that would be where the regularization effect occurs.
 But as transfer-learning experiments show, most of the improvement in fact comes from finding better features at the earlier layers: training a softmax output using pretrained COOL features achieves a result comparable to the COOL network, and vice versa a COOL output on the softmax features performs comparably to the original softmax network.